sayands/road-segmentation-ethz-cil-2023/README.md

 ### Training

-For the training script it is required to have a valid configuration file like the once in the `config` folder of the repository.
+For the training script it is required to have a valid configuration file(examples in `config\`).
 The
 ```YAML
 seed        : 42